-The South Platte Water Renewal facility discharges treated water to its namesake, the South Platte River, which is a major resource and amenity to Colorado’s Front Range.
+The South Platte Renew facility discharges treated water to its namesake, the South Platte River, which is a major resource and amenity to Colorado’s Front Range.
 As such, our facility is subject to the requirements of the Federal Clean Water Act.

 Most states, including Colorado, have the authority to implement the Clean Water Act requirements through their own water quality standards and permitting programs.
 The Colorado Department of Public Health and Environment (CDPHE) Water Quality Control Division (WQCD) is responsible for overseeing these programs, which were developed under the Colorado Water Quality Control Act, and must be at least as protective as federal requirements.